ljw1004/vbspec/README.md

 The following is a heading with inline code.
 Github gives it the link [link3](README.md#c)

+First try a heading with a codeblock:

 ### `<c>`

+Next try a heading with ampersand-escapes for the lt/gt characters:

 ### &lt;c&gt;

+Next try a heading with just lt/gt characters:

 ### <c>

+Next, that was the end of my heading experiments.
+Back to links.

 The following is a heading with numbers.
 Github gives it the link [link4](README.md#123-hello-456-world)